Finding the Least Common Multiple (LCM) of 6 and 5: A thorough look

 Extending to More Than Two Numbers

 The methods discussed above can be extended to find the LCM of more than two numbers.
 For the prime factorization method, we simply consider all prime factors and their highest powers across all numbers.
-For the GCD-based method, we can iteratively apply the formula or utilize more advanced algorithms designed for multiple numbers.
+For the GCD-based method, we can iteratively apply the formula or use more advanced algorithms designed for multiple numbers.

 Frequently Asked Questions (FAQ)